ValeraKus/mLOY_Exomes/README.md

 To run on dnanexus wdl script is available as well.

 # Requirements
-1. mosdepth tool should be installed (https://github.com/brentp/mosdepth)
+1. mosdepth tool version 0.3.3 should be installed (https://github.com/brentp/mosdepth)
 2. R
 3. tidyr library